-Join us in a private ten-day tour from Athens to Levadia, Delphi, Arachova, Kalambaka, Amphisa, Lamia, Trikala, Meteora, byzantine monasteries of Meteora, Vergina, Dion, Katerini, Thessaloniki, Kavala, Xanthi, Alexandroupolis, Samothrace, Orestiada and Adrianoupolis in Turkey.
+Join us in a private ten-day tour from Athens to Levadia, Delphi, Arachova, Kalambaka, Amphisa, Lamia, Trikala, Meteora, byzantine monasteries of Meteora, Vergina, Dion, Katerini, Thessaloniki, Kavala, Xanthi, Alexandroupolis, Samothrace island, Orestiada and Adrianoupolis in Turkey.

 - The most important monuments of Greece